robotpy/crossenv/docs/quickstart.rst

 Build or obtain host-python
 ---------------------------

 In this quick start we assume you are building host-python yourself.
-In other cases you may be targeting a pre-built system image.
-A pre-built image has it's own challenges, which are covered elsewhere.
+It is not a requirement to use the actual python that is on the target host -- and in fact we don't recommend it!
+The primary requirement is that the version must match the version of build-python.

 You will need to build any host dependencies beforehand.
 So, for example, if you want host-python to be able to communicate over a network, you may need to